daskeyboard/daskeyboard.io/get-started/index.md

 * Download Q software
 * Watch Welcome video
-* Watch IFTTT and Zapier tutorial to connect your 5Q keyboard to the Internet
+* Watch IFTTT and Zapier tutorial to connect your 5Q keyboard to the Internet and stay tuned

 ## Next step